Rohansjamadagni/Sketching/README.md

 3. `./test N PHI <cs|mg|cms>` (Default is MisraGries (mg))
 3. Run `python3 generate-plot.py` to run all the various tests and save the data.

+## Motivation

+These solutions solve the Top K heavy hitter problem in constant space.
+For 100M items, each algorithm consumes about ~400KB memory while a regular hashmap consumes ~5 GB.

 ## Report

 This project investigated three algorithms designed for data streams—Misra-Gries, Count-Min Sketch, and Count Sketch—to evaluate their effectiveness in identifying "heavy hitters" (high-frequency items) within large datasets.
 The experiments used data following a Zipfian distribution (s=1.5), simulating scenarios like word frequencies, with parameters N=100 million items and a universe size U=2³⁰.
 A key finding was that Misra-Gries and Count-Min Sketch significantly outperformed Count Sketch for this specific workload and achieved accuracy with a considerably lower memory footprint compared to naive hash maps.